 It is for this reason that we will not have any advertising on this website:

 Restore Privacy will never be paid to rank/recommend certain products or services over others.

-There have even been numerous VPNs that have approached this site attempting to buy rankings (but we will not name names).
+There have even been numerous VPNs and other products have approached this site attempting to buy rankings (but we will not name names).

 You get the point here.